abisheksapkota-spec/COIT11223-portfolio/e-portfolio-1-Artificial-Intelligence.md

 > 📚 **Source:** Radanliev, P 2025, *’AI Ethics: Integrating Transparency, Fairness, and Privacy in AI Development’*, Applied Artificial Intelligence, vol. 39, no. 1

 ### 📝 Summary of the Artefact
-According to Radanliev (2025), there are many ethical issues around AI including transparency, bias, and privacy.
+According to Radanliev (2025), there are many ethical issues around AI, including transparency, bias, and privacy.
 The author then outlines four principles of ethical AI.
-The second part of the article covers the comparison of three regions-EU, USA, and China-in their approach to AI regulation and development, revealing their very different priorities (Radanliev 2025, p.
+The second part of the article covers the comparison of three regions- the EU, USA, and China-in their approach to AI regulation and development, revealing their very different priorities (Radanliev 2025, p.
 1).

 ### 💡 Justification on Why I Chose the Artefact
-I found the ethical concerns described in Radanliev’s article very engaging since they reveal that AI systems can cause unwanted biased or unfair results if trained with faulty or unbalanced data.
+I found the ethical concerns described in Radanliev’s article very engaging since they reveal that AI systems can cause unwanted, biased, or unfair results if trained with faulty or unbalanced data.
 This is important, as many individuals depend on AI to make decisions concerning their education, jobs, healthcare, and lives.
 The article also pointed out the importance of transparency and accountability in the use of AI to ensure that AI systems are reliable.

+Thus, it reflects the workshop conversation on AI bias and fairness.
+We discussed the fact that AI decisions can differ from neutrality, and it is the responsibility of developers to bring the least bias possible and construct AI systems fairly.
+The workshop taught me that ethical considerations of AI are as vital as the development of AI technologies.

 Thus, it reflects the workshop conversation on AI bias and fairness.
 We discussed the fact that AI decisions can differ from neutrality, and it is the responsibility of developers to bring the least bias possible and construct AI systems fairly.
 The workshop taught me that ethical considerations of AI are as vital as the development of AI technologies.